|Nutrition Facts (per serving)|

-- Add 14 ounces (400 g) ground beef and cook for 3 to 4 minutes, stirring and breaking up with a wooden spoon until browned.
+Add 14 ounces (400 grams) ground beef and cook for 3 to 4 minutes, stirring and breaking up with a wooden spoon until browned.
 At this point, you can drain the beef, if desired.
 But it should be quite fat-free if you used lean ground beef.

 Assemble and Bake the Pies

-- Place pie dough on a lightly floured surface.
-Place a pie tin on top and cut a circle around it.
-Repeat process to make 3 more circles -- these are the pie tops.
+Place pie dough on a lightly floured surface.
+Place the pie tin on top and cut a circle around it.
+Repeat process to make 3 more circles—these are the pie tops.
 Cover loosely with plastic wrap and set aside.